 2.4.
 The off-site power system is composed of the transmission system (grid) and switchyard connecting the plant with the grid.
-The off-site power system will ideally provide AC power to the plant during all modes of operation, and in all plant states.
-It also provides transmission lines for outgoing power.
-(See Fig. 1.)
-The boundary between on-site and off-site power systems is at the point
+The off-site power system will ideally provide AC power to the plant during all modes of operation.
+It also provides transmission lines for out-going power.
+(See